Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 - Not crushing, chewing, or dissolving the tablets [see Dosage and Administration (2.1)]

-- Not discontinuing Morphabond ER without first discussing the need for a tapering regimen with the prescriber [see Dosage and Administration (2.4)]
+- In order to avoid developing withdrawal symptoms, instruct patients not to discontinue Morphabond ER without first discussing a tapering plan with the prescriber [see Dosage and Administration (2.5)].

 Inform patients that anaphylaxis has been reported with ingredients contained in Morphabond ER.
 Advise patients how to recognize such a reaction and when to seek medical attention [see Contraindications (4), Adverse Reactions (6)].